-- Hand sanitizers have been installed at the entry of all doors. - Frequent hand washing, cleaning, and sanitation breaks will be built into the day. - Students and staff must wash hands before entering or returning to the classroom, after restroom use, before and after snacks and lunch, and at dismissal. - High touch surfaces such as desk tops, door handles, and backs of chairs will be cleaned throughout the day. - The school building, including bathrooms, will be cleaned nightly by a contracted cleaning service.
+- TMCS has invested in touchless faucets, soap dispensers, and paper towel dispensers. - Hand sanitizers have been installed at the entry of all doors. - Frequent hand washing, cleaning, and sanitation breaks will be built into the day. - Students and staff must wash hands before entering or returning to the classroom, after restroom use, before and after snacks and lunch, and at dismissal. - High touch surfaces such as desk tops, door handles, and backs of chairs will be cleaned throughout the day. - The school building, including bathrooms, will be cleaned nightly by a contracted cleaning service.

 - Communal spaces including hallways will be cleaned during the day. - Student supplies including pens, pencils, scissors, etc. will remain at school.
-These supplies will be for the sole use of the student. - Personal items may not be brought into the school with the exception of a backpack, water bottle, chrome book, and school lunch. - Lockers and cubbies will not be used. - Doors will be kept open or ajar for ventilation as much as possible. - The ventilation systems have been cleaned before the opening of school and are scheduled for regular cleaning throughout the year.
+These supplies will be for the sole use of the student. - Personal items may not be brought into the school with the exception of a backpack, water bottle, chrome book, and school lunch. - Lockers and cubbies will be used on a limited basis. - Doors will be kept open or ajar for ventilation as much as possible. - The ventilation systems have been cleaned before the opening of school and are scheduled for regular cleaning throughout the year.